IJPaul/fortune-bot/README.md

 # fortune-bot

 Code for a Twitter bot that tweets fortunes generated via a python program daily.
+My Twitter developer API specific information has been omitted for security reasons.

 Give the bot a follow at https://twitter.com/FortuneCookie50 for some good fortune!